 Other speech disorders sometimes confused with CAS

-Some speech sound disorders often get confused with CAS because some of the characteristics may overlap.
+Some speech sound disorders often get confused with CAS because some of the symptoms may overlap.
 These speech sound disorders include articulation disorders, phonological disorders and dysarthria.

-A child who has trouble learning how to make specific sounds, but doesn't have trouble planning or coordinating the movements to speak, may have an articulation or phonological disorder.
+A child with an articulation or phonological disorder has trouble learning how to make and use specific sounds.
+Unlike in CAS, the child doesn't have trouble planning or coordinating the movements to speak.
 Articulation and phonological disorders are more common than CAS.

 Articulation or phonological speech errors may include:

-- Substituting sounds, such as saying "fum" instead of "thumb," "wabbit" instead of "rabbit" or "tup" instead of "cup"
+- Substituting sounds.
+The child might say "fum" instead of "thumb," "wabbit" instead of "rabbit" or "tup" instead of "cup."

-- Leaving out (omitting) final consonants, such as saying "duh" instead of "duck" or "uh" instead of "up"
+- Leaving out final consonants.
+A child with CAS might say "duh" instead of "duck" or "uh" instead of "up."

-- Stopping the airstream, such as saying "tun" instead of "sun" or "doo" instead of "zoo"
+- Stopping the airstream.
+The child might say "tun" instead of "sun" or "doo" instead of "zoo."

-- Simplifying sound combinations, such as saying "ting" instead of "string" or "fog" instead of "frog"
+- Simplifying sound combinations.
+The child might say "ting" instead of "string" or "fog" instead of "frog."

-Dysarthria is a motor speech disorder that is due to weakness, spasticity or inability to control the speech muscles.
-Making speech sounds is difficult because the speech muscles can't move as far, as quickly or as strongly as normal.
-People with dysarthria may also have a hoarse, soft or even strained voice, or slurred or slow speech.
+Dysarthria is a speech disorder that occurs because the speech muscles are weak.
+Making speech sounds is hard because the speech muscles can't move as far, as quickly or as strongly as they do during typical speech.
+People with dysarthria may also have a hoarse, soft or even strained voice.
+Or they may have slurred or slow speech.

 Dysarthria is often easier to identify than CAS.
-However, when dysarthria is caused by damage to certain areas of the brain that affect coordination, it can be difficult to determine the differences between CAS and dysarthria.
+However, when dysarthria is caused by damage to areas of the brain that affect coordination, it can be hard to determine the differences between CAS and dysarthria.

-Childhood apraxia of speech (CAS) has a number of possible causes, but in many cases a cause can't be determined.
-Doctors often don't observe a problem in the brain of a child with CAS.
+Childhood apraxia of speech (CAS) has a number of possible causes.
+But often a cause can't be determined.
+There usually isn't an observable problem in the brain of a child with CAS.

-CAS may be the result of brain (neurological) conditions or injury, such as a stroke, infections or traumatic brain injury.
+However, CAS can be the result of brain conditions or injury.
+These may include a stroke, infections or traumatic brain injury.

-CAS may also occur as a symptom of a genetic disorder, syndrome or metabolic condition.
-For example, CAS occurs more frequently in children with galactosemia.
+CAS also may occur as a symptom of a genetic disorder, syndrome or metabolic condition.

 Many children with childhood apraxia of speech (CAS) have other problems that affect their ability to communicate.
 These problems aren't due to CAS, but they may be seen along with CAS.